 I'm a little too good at wrapping my mild deviant interests in humour and riddles.

 Making up sketches and jokes inside my head that make me laugh uncontrollably, but that cannot be explained to any degree to anyone else.

 I'm not good at painting or drawing animals or people.
 It's one of my greatest regrets.

-I'm told I can be intimidating, which sucks, because I sometimes find it hard enough to connect to people at first without that.
+I'm told I can be intimidating, which sucks, because I'm really not.

 Reposting/stealing this from a profile I visited, but I really enjoyed this: